 For a full analysis of this week's move in mortgage rates, go to www.bankrate.com

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-There is no clear consensus this week, with 43 percent of the respondents forecasting an increase and 43 percent expecting mortgage rates to remain more or less unchanged in the coming week.
-Just 14 percent of the panelists predict a decrease in mortgage rates in the next seven days.
+This week a slight majority of panelists, 55 percent, expect mortgage rates to remain more or less unchanged in the coming week.
+A bit more than one-third, 36 percent, forecast an increase and just 9 percent predict that mortgage rates will decline over the coming week.

 Source: BankRate.com / #Housing #Economy